 Once kids have calmed down enough to listen, we can then discuss the emotions they just felt.
 The act of putting a name to an emotion draws on their left brains.

-#3: An alternative to outbursts
+3. Kids learn an alternative to outbursts

 Rather than resorting to outbursts or more tears, he was able to tell me how he felt.
 And the only way he was able to articulate that was because I’d been labeling emotions.
 He was able to tie his current emotions with similar ones in the past and knew exactly what he was going through.